 The Sidney S. Chipman Award

-This award is presented annually to a graduate of the Department of Maternal and Child Health who has made an outstanding contribution to the field of maternal and child health.
-Except in unusual circumstances, the graduation should have occurred more than five years ago.
-The recipient should be dedicated to work for human welfare, effective in working with people and getting the job done, and sensitive to the needs, feelings, and ideas of others.
+This award is presented annually to a graduate of the Department of Maternal and Child Health who has shown outstanding promise to the field of maternal and child health.
+Graduation should have occurred within the past five to 10 years.
+The recipient should be dedicated to work for human welfare; effective in working with people and getting the job done; and be sensitive to the needs, feelings, and ideas of others.
 Nominations should be limited to one paragraph and must include specific examples of how the nominee reflects the attributes of the award.
 Nominations without the supporting paragraph cannot be considered.
 Nominations should be submitted by email to facilitate distribution to the Chipman committee.

 2013 Chisara Asomugha